Welcome to Historic Port Deposit, the little town with a big heart!

 -

-Regular Session - April 15, 2026
+Regular Session - May 20, 2026

 All meetings are held at Town Hall, 64 S. Main Street, and via Zoom unless otherwise noted.
 Meetings are canceled if no applications are received by the applicable deadlines and/or there is no business to discuss.
 For a full list of Town meetings, view the Town Calendar.